merakigenart/script-starter-template/README.md

 npm run bundle
 ```

-You may then submit the `project.zip` file that is created to Meraki.
+You may then submit the `project.zip` file that is created.

 ## Testing